* THE OVERSEAS BUSINESS REPRESENTATIVE VISA HAS BEEN REPLACED BY THE UK EXPANSION WORKER VISA - CLICK HERE FOR INFORMATION ABOUT THE SCHEME *

 Once the operation is established it should be possible for your business to bring in overseas personnel through the Skilled Worker Sponsorship Scheme under the Points Based System.

-Your business can then expand its operations into the UK and potentially into the European Union by transferring or recruiting personnel directly.
+Your business can then expand its operations into the UK by transferring or recruiting personnel directly.
 Getting through the legal process seamlessly will be imperative to avoid delay and to meet your business’ objective promptly.

-RLegal have extensive experience of assisting businesses to commence operations in the UK and then proceeding to assisting with Tier 2 Sponsorship and the transfer or recruitment of personnel.
+RLegal have extensive experience of assisting businesses to commence operations in the UK and then proceeding to assisting with Skilled Worker Sponsorship and the transfer or recruitment of personnel.